localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 We trained an SVM classifier on the training set using the `fit` method.
 Finally, we uploaded the trained model, together with the test set, to an S3 bucket for later usage.

-## Evaluate the performance of the model
+## Perform predictions with the model

 Now, we will create a new file called `infer.py` which will contain a second handler function.
-This function will be used to evaluate the performance of the model we trained previously.
+This function will be used to perform predictions on new data with the model we trained previously.

 ```python
 def handler(event, context):